jsliacan/flagmatic-w/README.md

 ### Verifying stability ###

-*Sage is needed.* Tested with Sage-7.4 on Mac OSX Sierra and Ubuntu 16.04
+**Sage is needed.** Tested with Sage7.4 on Mac OSX Sierra and Ubuntu 16.04.

 From a folder where your certificates are and where you have writing permissions, type: